Euphrosyne of Opole: Life

 Euphrosyne was the youngest of four children.
 She had two brothers and a sister: Mieszko II the Fat, Władysław Opolski and Wenzeslawa of Opole, who became a nun.

-Marriages
+Duchess of Kuyavia and regent

 Euphrosyne's first marriage was to her distant cousin Casimir I of Kuyavia.
 The couple married in 1257 when Euphrosyne was at most twenty-nine years of age.
 Casimir already had two sons: Ziemomysł of Kuyavia and Leszek II the Black from his first marriage to Constance of Silesia.

 Euphrosyne and Casimir had four children, three sons and one daughter: